Originally posted July 12:

 The Company expects to be cash flowing in November.

-Today’s press release goes on to state that this mine permit represented the last major hurdle in putting the Elk project into production—its receipt bolsters management’s confidence that all remaining permissions will follow directly: Explosives Storage and Use, Bulk Explosives Use, Road Use, Effluent Discharge, Industrial Access, and Free Use (forest use).
+Today’s press release goes on to state that this mine permit represents the last major hurdle in putting the Elk project into production—its receipt bolsters management’s confidence that all remaining permissions will follow directly: Explosives Storage and Use, Bulk Explosives Use, Road Use, Effluent Discharge, Industrial Access, and Free Use (forest use).

 “The Company is actively pursuing the receipt of all necessary authorizations and does not anticipate any delays in its production schedule resulting from the failure to hold any required authorization.”